AndrejOrsula/drl_grasping/README.md

 This project makes direct use of [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) as well as [sb3_contrib](https://github.com/Stable-Baselines-Team/stable-baselines3-contrib).
 Furthermore, scripts for training and evaluation were largely inspired by [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo).

-To train an agent, take a look at see [`ex_train`](examples/ex_train.bash) example.
-Similarly, see [`ex_enjoy`](examples/ex_enjoy.bash) demonstrates a way to evaluate a trained agent.
+To train an agent, please take a look at [`ex_train`](examples/ex_train.bash) example.
+Similarly, see [`ex_enjoy`](examples/ex_enjoy.bash) example demonstrates a way to evaluate a trained agent.

-TODO: Include graphics for learning curve
+TODO: Add graphics for learning curve (TD3 vs SAC cs TQC)

 ### Octree CNN Features Extractor

 The [OctreeCnnFeaturesExtractor](drl_grasping/algorithms/common/features_extractor/octree_cnn.py) makes use of [O-CNN](https://github.com/microsoft/O-CNN) implementation to enable training on GPU.
-This feature extractor is part of `OctreeCnnPolicy` policy that is currently implemented for TD3, SAC and TQC algorithms.
+This features extractor is part of `OctreeCnnPolicy` policy that is currently implemented for TD3, SAC and TQC algorithms.

 TODO: Add graphics for network architecture

 ### Hyperparameters

 Hyperparameters for training of RL agents can be found in [hyperparameters](hyperparams) directory.
 [Optuna](https://github.com/optuna/optuna) was used to autotune some of them, but certain algorithm/environment combinations require far more tuning.
-If needed, you can try running Optuna yourself, see [`ex_optimize`](examples/ex_optimize.bash) for example.
+If needed, you can try running Optuna yourself, see [`ex_optimize`](examples/ex_optimize.bash) example.

 ## Directory Structure